 DRM innovation fund

 The DRM Innovation Fund was established operationally in June 2018 and launched its first call for proposals in the latter half of 2018.
-It was implemented by the German Gesellschaft für Internationale Zusammenarbeit (GIZ) and facilitated by the International Tax Compact (ITC).
+It was implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and facilitated by the International Tax Compact (ITC).
 While the operational work was done by the DRM Innovation Fund Secretariat, a Governing Committee – composed of both co-financiers BMGF and BMZ – made and approved overarching and strategically oriented decisions.

-The DRM Innovation Fund supported innovative projects which specifically assisted African governments in tackling the persistent challenges of mobilising domestic revenue.
+The DRM Innovation Fund supported innovative projects which assisted African governments in tackling the persistent challenges of mobilising domestic revenue.
 The supported innovation projects were short- or medium-term in nature and had a direct impact on the performance of public administrations concerned with domestic revenue mobilisation (DRM).

 The DRM Innovation Fund supported these projects with up to 100,000 EUR.
 In this context, innovation was defined broadly, in terms of developing new solutions and approaches to tackle persistent problems related to revenue mobilization – including adapting approaches and practices used in other regions, sectors or industries and applying them to the context of DRM.

 The fund operated on a demand-driven basis.
-Prospective recipients, who were primarily public entities, were invited from eligible African countries to apply.
+Prospective recipients, which were primarily public entities, were invited from eligible African countries to apply.
 Throughout the term of the DRM Innovation Fund two funding cycles were carried out and five projects were implemented.

 Please find below a brief overview of their main objectives and primary stakeholders involved.